MediaComem/comem-archidep/ex/git-clone-deployment.md

 > **Reminder:** The command to clone a Git repository is `git clone <url>
 > [<directory-name>]`.
 The directory name is optional, and defaults to the last
 > component of the URL's path without the ".git" extension.
+>
+> For example, if the clone URL is "https://github.com/bob/awesome-repo.git",
+> the directory will be named "awesome-repo" by default, unless you specify
+> another name with the `<directory-name>` argument.